pachyderm/pachyderm/doc/managing_pachyderm/migrations.md

 _Important: Use the_ `kubectl config current-config` _command to confirm you're talking to the correct kubernetes cluster configuration for the new cluster._

-### 6. Restore the new 1.Y Pachyderm cluster from your backup
+### 6. Restore the new 1.XPachyderm cluster from your backup

 Using the Pachyderm cluster you deployed in the previous step, [5.
 Deploy a 1.X pachyderm cluster with cloned bucket](#deploy-a-1.X-pachyderm-cluster-with-cloned-bucket), run `pachctl restore` with the backup you created in [2.
 Extract a pachyderm backup with the --no-objects flag](#extract-a-pachyderm-backup-with-the-no-objects-flag).